jefffang123/jsmodule/README.md

 })();
 ```

-For more detail example, have a look at '[example-full.html](example/example-full.html)'
+* For more complex example, have a look at [example-full.html](example/example-full.html)
+* Check [example-pubsub.html](example/example-pubsub.html) to see how pub/sub works